Sardarji joke: Joke cycles

 Santa and Banta are two popular names for the stock characters in the Sardar jokes.

-A category of Sardar jokes is the "12 o'clock jokes", which imply that Sikhs are in their senses only at night.
-Preetinder Singh explains the origin of the "12 o'clock joke" as follows: The real reason for the "12 O'clock Association" with Sikhs comes from Nadir Shah's invasion of India.
-His troops passed through Punjab after plundering Delhi and killing hundreds of thousands of Hindus and Muslims, and taking hundreds of women as captive.
+A category of Sardar jokes is the "12 o'clock jokes, " implying that Sikhs are in their senses only at night.
+Preetinder Singh explains the origin of the "12 o'clock joke" as follows: The real reason for the association of "12 o'clock" with Sikhs comes from Nadir Shah's invasion of India.
+His troops passed through Punjab after plundering Delhi and, killing hundreds of thousands of Hindus and taking hundreds of women as captives.
 The Sikhs decided to attack Nadir Shah's camp and free the captive women.
 Being outnumbered by Nadir Shah's huge army, they could not afford to make a frontal attack.
-Instead, they used to make midnight guerrilla raids on Nadir Shah's camp, free as many captive women as possible, and return them to their homes in order to "restore the dignity of the Hindu community".
+Instead, they used to make midnight guerrilla raids on Nadir Shah's camp, free as many captive women as possible, and return them to their homes.

 In jest, the Hindus would say that the Sikhs are in their senses only at night.
 This later became the trait of a widespread category of derisive jokes.
 Singh opines: "Hindus started referring to the relatively neutral 12 o'clock, rather than midnight" to avoid annoying the armed Sikhs, and the "final result was the safe, bald statement, 'It is 12 o'clock' shorn of all reference to its very interesting history.....When Hindus crack this joke, they are oblivious to the fact that had the Sikhs not intervened, their womenfolk would have been dishonoured and taken into exile".